daaain/daaain.github.com/source/_posts/2015-08-31-finding-an-affordable-electric-family-cargo-bike-in-london.markdown

 With these in mind I set out to do some research which took a good few hours so I thought I should share it in case anyone else finds themselves in the same situation.

-Unfortunately a lot of these family cargo bikes cost thousands of pounds even without the electric motor, so our shortlist of the "best" is what you can get between £2000-£3000 once you include all the essentials like rain cover tent and so.
+> Unfortunately a lot of these family cargo bikes cost thousands of pounds even without the electric motor, so our shortlist of the "best" is what you can get between £2000-£3000 once you include all the essentials like rain cover tent and so.

 There are some cheaper Chinese models, but since we don't have a garage to protect the trike from the elements (or want to spend loads on maintenance) these wouldn't be the best invesment on the long term.

-So without further ado, the top 4 (the titles link to the official web sites).
+So without further ado, here are the top 4 (the titles link to the official web sites).
 I won't list detailed specs, but instead write up my impression and what I found out through some research and forum dig.

 ## The best ones in no particular order